 Two arrested for shoplifting more than $1,000 worth of merchandise

 Sep.
-16—Two Rochester residents were arrested Wednesday evening for reportedly shoplifting more than $1,000 worth food, clothing and other items from Walmart North.
+17—Two Rochester residents were arrested Wednesday evening for reportedly shoplifting more than $1,000 worth food, clothing and other items from Walmart North.

 Rochester police were called to Walmart North about 8:15 p.m. for a shoplifting in progress.
 When officers arrived, the incident was still ongoing and officers were able to observe the shoplifting via the store's security system, according to Lt.
 Frank Ohm.